Functorial resolution by torus actions: Geometry of Cobordant Blow-ups

-In \cite{ATW-weighted} we introduced the notion of the {\it valuative $\QQ$-ideals $\cJ$} or simply {\it $\QQ$-ideals $\cJ$}.
-In the simplest case they could be directly related to the notion of {\it rational powers of ideals} considered by Huneke-Swanson (\cite[Section 10.5]{HS06}).
-They naturally generalize the ideals and can be used for the compact description of the centers.
-In this paper, for the most part and for computations in characteristic zero, we predominantly focus on the rational Rees algebras.
+In \cite{ATW-weighted}, we introduced the notion of \emph{valuative $\QQ$-ideals} $\cJ$, or simply $\QQ$-ideals.
+These generalize classical ideals and are closely related to \emph{rational powers of ideals} as studied by Huneke-Swanson \cite[Section 10.5]{HS06}.
+While $\QQ$-ideals are a compact way to encode centers, in this paper we primarily work with their associated rational Rees algebras.